-If you wish to study a WACE second language Course (excluding Aboriginal Languages of Western Australia) in order to ensure eligibility to enrol in the selected Course, a form must be completed stating that you have no background in the language.
+If you wish to study a WACE second language Course (excluding Aboriginal Languages of Western Australia) in order to ensure eligibility to enrol in the selected Course, an online application must be completed stating that you have no background in the language.

 Enrolment criteria considerations include residency in the country where that language is spoken and exposure to that language either at a school or in the home.
-It is your responsibility to ensure that the form is fully and accurately completed before it is submitted.
-The application form, stating the deadlines for submission, is available on the Authority website at:
+It is your responsibility to ensure that the application is fully and accurately completed before it is submitted.
+Students complete their WACE language course enrolment application by logging in to the SCSA student portal at https://studentportal.scsa.wa.edu.au

-www.scsa.wa.edu.au/internet/Events_and_Forms/Application_Order_Forms.

-A form will be handed out by your teacher.
-You will be assisted in the completion of most it.
+Assistance with the online application process will be given by your teacher.
 You should discuss your enrolment options with your teacher or Academic Performance Manager.